uea-teaching/computer-vision-2022/lectures/camera-model.md

 ![Camera at the origin.](assets/svg/pinhole2.svg)

 ::: notes
-Camera position is often called principal point.
-The distance from the principal point to the image plane is called the focal length.
+The distance from the camera origin to the image plane is called the focal length.
-We can look at a ray from an object to the principal point r_o, that then passes through the pinhole to the image plane r_i.
+We can look at a ray from an object to the origin r_o, that then passes through the pinhole to the image plane r_i.

 NB.
 The pinhole diagram is often shown with the image plane in front of the camera.